FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSUpdate.md

     delete from cluster where name = 'k8s-cluster-01'

+Notice that I used **'**.

 # Conclusion

 Lots of new learning stuff but also new goodies to experiment with thanks to this new version.

 IMHO **the certificate authentication process with NSX-T could be simplified**, something that we will hopefully see in the next versions.